-You can use this information to craft your tweets with trending keywords and hashtags that increase your reach, and to engage with influencers or reporters to earn media through retweets or coverage.
+You can use this information to craft your tweets with trending keywords and hashtags, and to engage with influencers or reporters to earn media through retweets or coverage.

 If you want to take it to the next level, here are 11 ways you can use Twitter’s Advanced Search to maximize your strategy.

 7. Search For Yourself to Monitor Your Brand